Flexible Resolvers and API's

 Using the API generator

-Creating a new API that checks all these boxes above can involve a lot of boilerplate.
+Creating a new API that checks all the above boxes can involve a lot of boilerplate.

-To avoid that + have this boilerplate code generated for you, you can use the following command:
+To avoid that + have this boilerplate code generated, you can use the following command:

 npm run add:resolver